 Psychology (A Level)

+Psychology is the study of the human mind and behaviour.
+This course will introduce students to the theories and methods in psychology.
+It offers the opportunity to look at some of the explanations psychologists give to understand humans and their interaction with the world in which we live.
 From a personal perspective students should find the fundamental questions of the psychologist of particular interest: Why do I behave like this?
 Why do I feel like this?
 Why do I think like this?
 These questions are explored through the analysis of research studies and theories, as well as practical work.

 • Research methods